' Debt Discharge in Bankruptcy - Law Offices of Robert M. Geller

 So what should you do if you want a debt protected from discharge?

-One of your options is to voluntarily repay the debt after bankruptcy.
-Discharge of a debt means you are not legally obligated to pay it, but it doesn’t mean you can’t pay it.
+One of your options is to repay the debt after bankruptcy voluntarily.
+Discharge of a debt means you are not legally obligated to pay it.
+However, it doesn’t mean you can’t pay it.
 If you want to pay a creditor for a debt that was discharged, just go ahead and do it.
 You can pay in a lump sum or send in payments as you would have if you’d never filed for bankruptcy.
-And best of all, paying a debt after discharge creates no legal obligation, so even if you aren’t able to pay the total amount you can stop paying without any consequences.
+And best of all, paying a debt after discharge creates no legal obligation, so even if you aren’t able to pay the total amount, you can stop paying without any consequences.

-Deciding how to handle debt discharge and dealing with the specifics of your bankruptcy case is something you need to do with the guidance of an experienced professional.
+Deciding how to handle and deal with the specifics of your bankruptcy case is something you need to do with the guidance of an experienced professional.
 For more information or to schedule a consultation with a bankruptcy expert, contact the Law Office of Robert M. Geller at 813-254-5696 to discuss your situation.

 Archive